LENSS/MADOOP/README.md

 - Also, in the same folder, create 3 empty folders: with the names: `input`, `faces` and `temp`.
 These 3 foders must be empty.
 - The face pictures which are to be recognized against the data base, should be stored in `/sdcard/StreamFDPic/` folder.
 Use command adb pull to pull the content.
 Check Sample photos folder.

+#### Special case: Training:
+- Acummulate all the photos for training in a folder called `Orig` and push the folder to phone's `/sdcard/Documents/Orig` directory `adb push Orig /sdcard/Documents`.
+The training photos should be named in this format: `s01_01.jpg` where `s01` is the person's identifier.
+- Create another empty folder with name `/sdcard/Documents/Train`.
+- Also, don't forget to put other files as stated in the earlier section.
+- From the menu (top-right corner), select Train Photos.
+- After training, The face database will be stored inside `/sdcard/Documents/FaceReco` folder.

 ## Instructions for Madoop Server

 #### Accessing the server